nickjcroucher/gubbins/docs/gubbins_manual.md

 run_gubbins.py --prefix gubbins_out out.aln
 ```

-The output of this analysis can then be visualised using [Phandango](https://jameshadfield.github.io/phandango/#/) or [RCandy](https://github.com/ChrispinChaguza/RCandy).
+The output of this analysis can be interactively visualised and analysed using [Phandango](https://jameshadfield.github.io/phandango/#/), and publication-ready figures can be generated with [plot_gubbins.R](docs/gubbins_plotting.md) or [RCandy](https://github.com/ChrispinChaguza/RCandy).
 Further downstream analysis can use [BactDating](https://xavierdidelot.github.io/BactDating/) to generate a time-calibrated phylogeny, and [SkyGrowth](https://pubmed.ncbi.nlm.nih.gov/29432602/) for reconstructing past population sizes.
 For an example of such a workflow, see [D'Aeth *et al*](https://elifesciences.org/articles/67113).

 ## Input options